Financial viability in planning: conduct and reporting

 The new policy and practice advice prioritises the assessment of viability at the plan-making stage and identifies existing use value as the starting point for assessing the uplift in value required to incentivise the release of land.

-Given that planning applications involve a statutory process that is subject to public scrutiny, the requirements in this professional statement are important in providing public confidence in a process that is inevitably complex, but nevertheless must inform the planning decision-maker.
+Given that planning applications involve a statutory process that is subject to public scrutiny, the requirements in this professional standard are important in providing public confidence in a process that is inevitably complex, but nevertheless must inform the planning decision-maker.